-The Executive Committee, chaired by the Caisse des Dépôts Chief Executive Officer, is the main steering body of the Caisse des Dépôts Group.
-Its composition reflects the five business lines which comprise the core of the Group's business activities and monitors Caisse des Dépôts' operating performances and ensures an offer which is adapted to the needs of its customers, partners and users.
+The Executive Committee, chaired by the Caisse des Dépôts Chief Executive Officer, is the main governing body of the Caisse des Dépôts Group.
+Its composition reflects the five business lines which comprise the Group's core activities and monitors Caisse des Dépôts' operating performances and ensures that its solutions are adapted to the needs of its customers, partners and users.

-4 internal and external control systems
+Four internal and external control systems

 - Monitoring by the Supervisory Board

-- Internal control system
+- Internal control

 - French Prudential Supervisory Authority (ACPR)

 - Court of Audit

-4 remuneration control and transparency systems
+Four remuneration control and transparency systems

-- Cap on the Chief Executive Officer's remuneration by decree - Voluntary cap on Group Management Committee member remuneration - Supervision of indemnities paid to Supervisory Board members - Annual disclosure of Group senior manager annual remuneration
+- Cap on the Chief Executive Officer by decree - Voluntary cap on the remuneration of Group Management Committee members - Supervision of indemnities paid to Supervisory Board members - Annual disclosure of the remuneration of Group senior managers